Pat Borders

-Patrick Lance Borders (born May 14, 1963) is an American former professional baseball player and current minor league manager.
+Patrick Lance Borders (born May 14, 1963) is an American former professional baseball player and current coach.
 He played as a catcher in Major League Baseball from 1988 to 2005.
 He was the Most Valuable Player of the 1992 World Series as a member of the Toronto Blue Jays.
 Borders also won an Olympic gold medal with the United States baseball team at the 2000 Summer Olympics in Sydney.

-He is the current manager of the Williamsport Crosscutters of the New York–Penn League.
+Borders was the manager of the Williamsport Crosscutters of the New York–Penn League from 2015 to 2021.
+He is currently an assistant coach at Webber International University.

 Early years

-Borders was born in Columbus, Ohio, but spent the majority of his childhood in Lake Wales, Florida, where he currently resides.
+Borders was born in Columbus, Ohio but spent the majority of his childhood in Lake Wales, Florida, where he currently resides.
 He attended Lake Wales High School and was a standout in both football and baseball.
 He batted .440 as a junior, and as a senior he batted .510 with a school single season record 10 home runs and 36 RBI.
-Although he was offered a football/baseball scholarship to Mississippi State University, he turned it down to sign with the Blue Jays, who had drafted him in the sixth round of the 1982 Major League Baseball Draft.
+Although he was offered a football/baseball scholarship to Mississippi State University, he turned it down to sign with the Blue Jays, who had drafted him in the sixth round of the 1982 Major League Baseball draft.